-- Three options for paper surveys: - 1.
+- Responses should be entered on a regular basis, ideally within 2 weeks of survey being completed or at least monthly. - Three options for paper surveys: - 1.
 Collect on-site in a private location, 5 or 10 minutes at end of visit. - Collect surveys in a box, rather than handing directly to a staff person. - 2.
-Provide survey to caregivers at the beginning and have them complete it throughout the visit and hand it in prior to leaving the center. - This MAY be better for families rushing to leave at the end, but often caregivers will forget to fill it out if a specific time is not dedicated to the survey. - Reduces benefit of survey as a wrap-up/summary of the visit. - 3.
-Send the survey home with clients (in their take-home packet with a postage-paid envelope) - In general, this is the least effective and most time-consuming method. - Combines the low likelihood of receiving a response since it is not on-site with the drawbacks of staff having to enter in responses from paper surveys.
+Provide survey to caregivers at the beginning and have them complete it throughout the visit and hand it in prior to leaving the center. - Often still need a time dedicated at the end to finish the survey. - 3.
+Send the survey home with clients (in their take-home packet with a postage-paid envelope) - Warning: Combines the low likelihood of receiving a response since it is not on-site with the drawbacks of staff having to enter in responses from paper surveys.